Teach children about choosing the right food

 - Low-fat and fat-free milk, cheese and yogurt

-- Lean meat, poultry, fish, eggs, beans and nuts
+- Lean meats, poultry, fish, eggs, beans and nuts